lblQubic/QubitCalibration/README.md

 An automatication script is developed to streamline the single qubit gate and two qubits gate parameter optimization and randomized benchmarking.

 1. https://arxiv.org/abs/2101.00071

+QubiC calibration
+This repo store the electronics hardware configuration and qubit calibration data.
+Each chip have its own directory and not much expected to be store in the top directory.